 - 3 TAB plus 3 teaspoons lime juice

 - 2 TAB fresh ginger, minced OR 1 teaspoon ground ginger

 - 4 boneless, skinless chicken breasts, cut into bite-sized pieces

 - 1 TAB cornstarch in 1/4 cup water

 Combine 4 TAB soy sauce, 3 TAB lime juice, oil, garlic, and ginger.
 Add chicken and toss to combine.
 Let marinate at least ten minutes.
 (Can put in fridge for a few hours, covered).

 In a medium saucepan, combine remaining 2 teaspoons soy sauce and 3 teaspoons lime juice, peanut butter, broth, red pepper flakes, and salt and pepper to taste.
 Whisk and heat until simmering.
+Add cornstarch and water combination and cook for a few more minutes as it thickens.
 In a separate saucepan, cook chicken in a little oil until browned on both sides, about 4 minutes per side.
 Add chicken to sauce and toss to combine and keep warm.

 Boil water for pasta, and cook until al dente.
 Drain pasta and toss with sauce.
 (If you want sauce a little thinner, add a little cooking water).
 Top with green onions and peanuts.